Clan Rising

 What does the surname Jones mean?

 Son of John.
 The Welsh patronymic 'ap' (or 'ab' before a vowel) means 'son of', and 'ferch' means 'daughter of'.
-A man's name was rebuilt every generation — Dafydd ap John ap Hywel — until the Acts of Union of 1536–1543 and the Tudor administration that followed it forced single hereditary surnames on every household.
+A man's name was rebuilt every generation, Dafydd ap John ap Hywel, until the Acts of Union of 1536–1543 and the Tudor administration that followed it forced single hereditary surnames on every household.
 Sons of John, of whom there were a great many, became Joneses overnight, the genitive 's' added in the English fashion.
+Jones is the most common Welsh surname and one of the most common in the English-speaking world.

 Where does the Jones family come from?